depresif/steam-id-checker/readme.md

 - Time

 ## How to configure?
 1. Change API key inside of `config.json`.
+If you dont have one, get it [here.](https://steamcommunity.com/dev/apikey)
-2. Insert your wordlist on `./files/wordlist.json`.
+3. Insert your wordlist on `files/wordlist.json`.
-3. Update and install your nodejs packages with `npm install`.
+4. Update and install your nodejs packages with `npm install`.
-4. Start your program with `node index.js`.
+5. Start your program with `node index.js`.

 ## Knowledge
 * `valid.json` and `invalid.json` is self-exp.